opensearch-project/documentation-website/_benchmark/reference/telemetry.md

 - `recording-template`: The name of a custom flight recording template.
 It is your responsibility to correctly install these recording templates on each target machine.
 If none is specified, the default recording JFR template is used.
-- `jfr-delay`: (Optional) The length of time to wait before starting to record.
+- `jfr-delay`: The length of time to wait before starting to record.
+Optional.
-- `jfr-duration`: (Optional) The length of time to record.
+- `jfr-duration`:  The length of time to record.
+Optional.

 ## jit